chardonnensp/Datastream-Worldscope-fundamental-dataset/README.md

 # Guide
 ## Overview
-This guide consists of three different parts:
+This guide consists of three steps:
 1. Selecting the firms and downloading firm identifiers.
 2. Downloading the time-series data.
 3. Merging the data.

 ## Selecting the firms and downloading firm identifiers:
-a) Make the following selections as shown in the screenshot:
+a) Follow the selections as shown in the screenshot:

   a1) Open the "Refinitiv Eikon Datastream" tab
   a2) Go on "Find Series"